INMNF_HeaderTransparent_June 3&4-8

 How long is the course?

-This 10–12 hour training is designed for professionals who want to understand, use, and build Information Models, with a specific focus on CESMII Smart Manufacturing Profiles.
+This 12 hour training is designed for professionals who want to understand, use, and build Information Models, with a specific focus on CESMII Smart Manufacturing Profiles.

 Do I need any prior experience to attend this course?

-Please refer to the Prequisites section about.
+Please refer to the Prequisites section above.

 Once you're confirmed as a student, we'll share helpful links to review materials—readings and videos—to prepare you before class begins.